alepulver/my-thesis/README.md

 - Refactor "layout" class for positioning elements
 - Check this? https://github.com/HarvardEconCS/turkserver-meteor
-- Use lodash/lazy.js instead of underscore, livescript instead of coffeescript (in both, global @vars work with Meteor package scoping), mimosa instead of meteor packages
+- Use lodash/lazy.js instead of underscore, other languages (see gdoc)
+- Integrate with mimosa for compilation/require/bower/browserify instead of writing meteorite packages
-- Try sparkler (pattern matching)
+- Try layout framework like boostrap or gumby for the rest of the page (not canvas)

 ### References